 Passing NCBTMB’s exams offers the following credentials.

 - Board Certification—Starting in 2013, the Board Certification (which replaced the National Credential effective January 01, 2013)—by including additional education, hands-on experience and a background check—will ensure that therapists achieving this credential will have the proper foundation to better serve their clients.
 Achievement of this credential is the highest attainable level in the profession.
-The Board Certification will demonstrate a commitment to the highest available credential and to your career.
-As in other professions, Board Certification will be an additional differentiator for you as you advance through your career.
+Board Certification demonstrates a commitment to the highest available credential and to your career.
+As in other professions, Board Certification is an additional differentiator for you as you advance through your career.
 NCB will actively seek to publicize this credential and those who attain it.

 The benefits of Board Certified therapists are numerous and include the following.

 - Represents the highest standard in the field

 - Communicates a commitment to safe, ethical practice

 - Provides a competitive edge